jamesrwaugh/PwnsianCartographer/README.md

 ```

 ##Building and Running
 Building requires GCC 4.9 or later or any compiler with C++14 support.
 This project uses CMake.
-Additionally, a  A QtCreater project file is provided in `src`.

 Go into the PwnsianCartographer folder:
 ```